This project is closed.

 Strawberries are a very popular plant, with delicious fruit, a long cropping season and strong association with lazy summer days.
-Unfortunately, we are not the only garden visitor with a taste for strawberries, and some people find themselves in a race for tasty fruit against burglarising birds!
+Unfortunately we are not the only ones with a taste for strawberries, and birds can cause a lot of damage to a crop as they feed.

-A few projects from Sussex University in previous years have used strawberries as part of the protocol.
-Buzzing Balconies has some results out now, and feedback from participants suggested that for some gardens, bird damage can be such a problem to put off growing strawberries altogether.
-Birds are fantastic garden visitors and we don't want to do anything that might hurt them, so we need safe deterrants against this avian avarice.
+A few projects from Sussex University in previous years have used strawberries.
+Feedback from Buzzing Balconies participants suggested that bird damage can be such a problem for some gardens to put them off growing strawberries altogether!

 Netting plants is a common anti-bird strategy (but can be expensive and tricky to put up), but some of our volunteers have also suggested a crafty home remedy using painted stones to trick birds.
 Birds have excellent colour vision and learn quickly, so it might be possible to train them to leave your strawberries alone.

-Join in with the Buzz Club to investigate!
+Does it work?
+Join in with the Buzz Club to find out!

 Taking part in the project

 To be a part of 'Strawberries rock!' you will need:

 Acrylic paint (either red or green); easily be found in

 large supermarkets, online or in craft shops.

 Small paint brushes (unless you use spray paint).